RuanvRvO/ruok3/README.md

 ## investigate
 - when a user changes org name - how does it effect other managers given access to that org? (make user tied to org id not name)

+## Features

+### Password Reset
+Password reset functionality is implemented using bcryptjs for consistent password hashing.

+**How it works:**
+- Users can request a password reset link via email
+- The system sends a secure token via Resend
+- Users can set a new password using the reset link
+- All new accounts use bcryptjs for password hashing

+**Note:** Accounts created before the bcryptjs implementation may need to be recreated if password reset is needed.